In this module

 | where Timestamp > ago(timeWindow)

-| where RecipientEmailAddress has targetUser
+| where RecipientEmailAddress =~ targetEmail

-| where ThreatTypes has "Phish"
+| where ThreatTypes has "Phish" or DeliveryAction == "Delivered"

 | project Timestamp, Phase = "1-Email",

-Detail = strcat("Phishing from ", SenderFromDomain, ": ", Subject),
+Detail = strcat("From: ", SenderFromAddress, " | Subject: ", Subject),

-SourceIP = SenderIPv4),
+SourceIP = SenderIPv4,

 (IdentityLogonEvents